vkhatri/chef-repo/README.md

 **Node Custom Attributes or run_list**

-Node *run_list* and *custom attributes* like application or cluster_name etc. node specific attributes can be defined in "/etc/chef/client-config.json" file.
+Node *run_list* or *client attributes* can be defined in "/etc/chef/client-config.json" file.

-Note that these variables will override any other variable defined in Cookbooks or Role.
-You also could use knife or Chef Console to assign roles/recipes to a node.
+Note that these variables will override any other variable defined in Cookbooks or Role, useful for first boot.

+Ideally use knife or Chef Console to assign roles/recipes to a node.

 ```sh
 # cat /etc/chef/client-config.json